To learn how to use the IDE in the QNX® Momentics® Tool Suite to:

 This section will focus on the code editor in the Momentics IDE, including the many powerful, time-saving, features.
 In addition, we look at how build code, and how the IDE identifies problems with the build.

 In this section, we look at launching programs, both a simple "run", as well as launching in the debugger.
 An overview of the fundamental debugging features such as stepping through code; setting breakpoints; performing post-mortem debugging; attaching to a running process; debugging shared libraries, and examining data is provided.

 Memory problems, such as memory corruption, can often be subtle and uncaught by testing.
 In this section we explore the powerful Momentics IDE tools for finding memory corruption, leaks, and excessive memory consumption.

-All the details on using the IDE's application profiler to profile a single process.
+Learn how to use the application profiler in the QNX® Momentics® Tool Suite to profile a single process.
 Using the profiler, you can pinpoint which parts of your code are consuming the most CPU, at both the function level and the source-line level.
 You can then use that information to make your code more efficient.
-Both live profiling and postmortem profiling are covered.
+Both live and postmortem profiling are covered.

 Determining the effectiveness of a test suite takes work.
 In this section we'll see the IDE tools determining how much of your code has actually been executed, broken down to the source line, by your testing.

 With system profiling, you can examine your system as a whole to see what's going on.
 Detail is available down to the kernel level.
 We start by covering what is happening on the kernel side and how to do the necessary setup.
 Next, we look at how to log the activity through the QNX Momentics IDE, from the command line, or under program control.
 Then, we look at how to use the IDE's system profiling perspective to analyze the resulting data.
 We finish off with how to insert your own data into logs.